 These burns occur when the electricity passes from its source to the ground, but through a person.
 They are often caused when a person has contact with a high-tension power line.
 The electricity can pass through many parts of his body, resulting in multiple injuries.

 When electrical contact causes electrical arcs on the skin, a person can suffer flash burns.
 While these burns often do not penetrate the skin, they can cause burns to large areas of the person’s body.

 These burns are the result of fire sparked by an electical charge.
 A person could suffer serious burns from the initial electric shock as well as from the resulting fire.

 Burns caused by electricity can result in life-threatening and permanent damage to a person’s internal organs and result in other injuries like brain damage, spinal cord injuries, and serious fractures.
 If you were injured in an electrical accident, you could be off work for a long period of time—if you are able to return to work at all—and face staggering medical bills and lost wages.
 However, you may be entitled to compensation for these losses from your employer.
-We encourage you to start an online chat today to schedule a free, no-obligation consultation.